Supabase Auth

 Pros

-- + Generous free tier up to 50k-100k MAUs, cost-effective for startups
+- + Generous free tier supporting up to 50,000 monthly active users (MAU).

 Cons